What are landlords legally required to repair?

 Building a repair paper trail

 The most common reason landlords lose repair disputes isn't that they didn't fix things — it's that they can't prove they did.
-A WhatsApp thread is weak evidence: it's editable, disappears when phones are replaced, and has no legally meaningful timestamps.
+A WhatsApp thread can be hard to rely on: it's editable, can disappear when phones are replaced, and is difficult to reconstruct cleanly.

 A dedicated repair system creates an immutable record: when the report came in, when you responded, which contractor you assigned, when they accepted, when the job was completed.
 That record doesn't require any legal expertise — tools like FixRoute eliminate WhatsApp chaos and create a full repair audit trail.
 Read about why WhatsApp fails property management, or start building your repair trail today.